Direct Line magazine

 • Breakdown cover details

-And if you’re going on a long journey you should also include:
+And if you’re going on a long journey, you should also include:

 • Any medication you need

-• A charged mobile phone
+• A fully-charged mobile phone

-• Food and water
+• Plenty of food and water

 What to do if you break down